leoming/rust_crates/README.md

 `dev-rust/third-party-crates-src` is a `cros_workon` package.
 You can either use `cros-workon-${BOARD} start dev-rust/third-party-crates-src` or
 `~/chromiumos/chromite/scripts/cros_uprev --force --overlay-type public --packages dev-rust/third-party-crates-src`.
-If you don't do these, `sudo emerge dev-rust/third-party-crates-src` will internally check out an old version of `rust_crates`, which will effectively discard your changes.
+If you don't do these, `emerge-${BOARD}
+dev-rust/third-party-crates-src` will internally check out an old version of `rust_crates`, which will effectively discard your changes.